lu-group/neural-topology-optimization/README.md

 Data

-The training dataset of neural operators an be downloaded via shared folder https://drive.google.com/drive/folders/1rOqFQoMn4nR6CvQsGryxRcJPB5d0tgaD?usp=sharing
+The training dataset of neural operators an be downloaded via shared folder https://drive.google.com/drive/folders/1rOqFQoMn4nR6CvQsGryxRcJPB5d0tgaD?usp=sharing.
+Experiment data is for the original experimental data and calibration curve code.

 Code
 1. Data generation: Use Ansys Fluent to run the "Fluent.cas" file.